-- 1 expedited rulemaking record in rulemaking governed by Section 309(b), the agency hearing - 2 record in an adjudication governed by Section 407, and the agency record in informal and - 3 emergency cases governed by Sections 406 and 408. - 4 (6) "Contested case" means an adjudication in which an opportunity for an evidentiary - 5 hearing is required by the federal or state constitution, or a federal or state statute, or a judicial - 6 decision [deleted or by the common law]. - 7 (7) "Electronic" means relating to technology having electrical, digital, magnetic, - 8 wireless, optical, electromagnetic, or similar capabilities. - 9 (8) "Electronic record" means a record created, generated, sent, communicated, received, - or stored by electronic means.

-- (9) "Emergency adjudication" means an adjudication in a contested case in which there- - 12 is an danger to the public health, safety, or welfare that requires immediate action. - 13 (10) "Evidentiary hearing" means a hearing for the receipt of evidence to resolve a - 14 contested issue in which the decision of the hearing officer may be made only on material - 15 contained in the agency record created at the hearing. - 16 (11) "Guidance document" means a record developed by an agency that once issued, - 17 | binds the agency-, and- informs the general public of an agency's current approach to, or opinion - of, law, including, interpretations and general statements of policy that describe the agency's - 19 exercise of discretionary functions. - 20 (12) "Index" meansineludes a searchable list or collection of items by subject and - 21 caption in a record with a page number, hyperlink, or any other connector that links the list with - the record to which it refers. - 23 (13) "Informal adjudication" means an adjudication in a contested case in which the
+1 2 emergency adjudication eases governed by Sections 406 and 408.
+(6)(6) "Contested case" means an adjudication in which an opportunity for an 3 evidentiary hearing is required by the federal or state constitution, or a federal or state statute, or 4 a federal or state judicial decision [deleted or by the common law].
+5 (7)(7) "Electronic" means relating to technology having electrical, digital, magnetic, 6 wireless, optical, electromagnetic, or similar capabilities.
+7 (8)(8) "Electronic record" means a record created, generated, sent, communicated, 8 received, or stored by electronic means.
+9 (9)(9) "Emergency adjudication" means an adjudication in a contested case when in- 10 which there is an danger to the public health, safety, or welfare that requires immediate action.
+11 (10)(10) "Evidentiary Hearing" means a hearing allowing for the receipt of evidence on 12 issues in which a decision of the presiding officer may be made in a contested case Evidentiary 13 hearing" means a hearing for the receipt of evidence to resolve a contested issue in which the 14 decision of the hearing officer may be made only on material contained in the agency record- 15 created at the hearing.
+16 (11) "Final order" means the order issued by the agency head sitting as the presiding 17 officer in a contested case proceeding.
+18 (121)(11) "Guidance document" means a record developed by an agency that lacks the 19 force of law but states the agency's current approach to, or opinion of, law, including 20 interpretations and general statements of policy that describe how and when the agency will 21 exercise discretionary functions once issued, binds the agency, and informs the general public 22 of an agency's current approach to, or opinion of, law, including, interpretations and general 23 statements of policy that describe the agency's exercise of discretionary functions.
+24 (132)(12) "Index" means includes a searchable list or collection of items by subject and

+- caption in a record with a page number, hyperlink, or any other connector that links the list with the record to which it refers.

+(14) "Initial order" means the order issued by a presiding officer other than the agency head when that presiding officer has final decisional authority but the initial order is subject to further agency review,

-- 1 presiding officer is permitted to follow an informal procedure. - 2 (14) "Internet website" means a centralized Internet website that permits the public to - 3 search a permanent database that archives materials required to be published with the [publisher] - 4 under this [act]. - 5 (15) "Law" means the federal or state constitution, a federal or state statute, a judicial - 6 decision, a rule of court, an executive order, or a rule or order of an agency. - 7 (16) "License" means a permit, certificate, approval, registration, charter, or similar form - 8 of permission required by law which is issued by an agency. - 9 (17) "Licensing" means the grant, denial, renewal, revocation, suspension, annulment, - 10 withdrawal, or amendment of a license. - 11 (18) "Notify" means to take such steps as may be reasonably required to inform another - person in the ordinary course, whether or not the other person actually comes to know of it. - 13 (19) "Order" means an agency adjudication of particular applicability that determines the - legal rights, duties, privileges or immunities, or other legal interests of one or more specific - persons. - 16 (20) "Party" means the agency taking action, the person against which whom the action - is directed, and any other person named as a party or permitted to intervene. - 18 (21) "Person" means an individual, corporation, business trust, estate, trust, statutory - 19 trust, partnership, limited liability company, association, joint venture, public corporation, - 20 government, or governmental subdivision, agency, or instrumentality, or any other legal or - 21 commercial entity. - 22 (22) "Presiding officer" means the individual person who presides over the evidentiary - 23 hearing in a contested case.
+(13) "Informal adjudication" means an adjudication in a contested case in which the presiding officer is permitted to follow an informal procedure. - (15314) "Internet Internet website" means an centralized Internet Internet website that permits the public to search a permanent dadatabase that archives materials required to be published with the [publisher] under this [act].

+- (164)(15) "Law" means the federal or state constitution, a federal or state statute, a federal or state judicial decision, a rule of court, an executive order that rests on statutory or constitutional authorization, or a rule or order of an agency. - 14 (175)(16) "License" means a permit, certificate, approval, registration, charter, or similar 15 form of permission required by law and which is issued by an agency. - 16 (186)(17) "Licensing" means the grant, denial, renewal, revocation, suspension, 17 annulment, withdrawal, or amendment of a license. - 18 (197)(18) "Notify" means to take such steps as may be reasonably required to inform 19 another person in the ordinary course, whether or not that the other person actually comes to 20 know of it. - (2018)(19) "Order" means an agency decisionadjudication of particular applicability that determines or declares the legal rights, duties, privileges, or immunities, or other legal interests of one or more specific persons.